Read-The-Question/rtq-review/src/pages/md/papers/latymer-upper-school--11-plus--maths--2020--sample-paper-1.md

 <h4>Review Comments</h4>

+Part a) First line: Let the three different positive odd numbers = a, a+2, a+4

+           Last line: Three different positive odd numbers = 3, 5, 7

-Use the tabular method to solve this.
+Part b)Use the tabular method to solve this.

-Let ...
+Let the ages of Jenny and her two brothers = a, b, c

 As per the question,

 a + b + c = 15

 We can easily infer the values by using trial and error.
-Lets find out $2$ numbers which meets the following critiera based on the equations above.
+Lets find out $3$ numbers which meets the following critiera based on the equations above.

 - The product of the $3$ numbers is $15$.

-- At least $2$ numbers should be even.
+- Second and third number should be even.

 draw the table with 4 columns, a, b, c and sum

-Put few possible combinations (covering all even number condition) which add up to 15.
+Put few possible combinations (covering the answer condition) which add up to 15.